cloudfoundry/docs-buildpacks/README.md

 Use this section to specify spelling of special words for buildpacks:

-+ **_CF-Compatible CNB buildpack_:** The original term proposed was "shimmed".
++ **_CF-compatible CNB buildpack_:** The original term proposed was "shimmed".
-    Do not capitalize buildpack and do hyphenate CF-Compatible.
+    Do not capitalize buildpack or compatible and do hyphenate CF-compatible.